danielluimkuk/Mini_project_Delon8/README.md

 -   STRETCH update or delete a product using an index value to choose

 Finished the requirement and stretch goal however I did not have TDD in mind at all.
-Finished it without any OOP and the functions were bit lengthy
+Finished it without any OOP and the functions were bit lengthy.

 ## Week 2